IBNorm: Information-Bottleneck Inspired Normalization for Representation Learning: Extended Empirical Results

 In addition to the results for ViT in Tab.~\ref{tab:imagenet}, we conduct ViT experiments following the ViT-S/16 and ViT-B/16 settings~\citep{tvt}, with details provided in Appendix~\ref{app:exp2}.

-\subsection{The effect of Compression Operation in IBNorm}
+\subsection{The Effect of Compression Operation in IBNorm}

-We instantiate three representative forms of the compression function $f_\lambda$: linear (IBNorm-S), logarithmic (IBNorm-L), and hyperbolic tangent (IBNorm-T).
+We instantiate three representative forms of the compression function $f_\lambda$:

 These choices capture complementary compression behaviors.
-Specifically, IB-S provides a linear baseline, IB-L yields progressively stronger suppression of large activations, and IB-T enforces a hard saturation effect on extreme values.
+Specifically, IBNorm-S provides a linear baseline, IBNorm-L yields progressively stronger suppression of large activations, and IBNorm-T enforces a hard saturation effect on extreme values.
 Together, they span the spectrum from mild to strong tail suppression while sharing the desirable properties of boundedness and monotonicity.
 While other monotonic compression functions are possible, we provide these three forms to demonstrate the range of behaviors and provide a principled comparison.

 The bounded compression property requires

 To determine $\alpha_\lambda$, we analyze the ratio $f_\lambda(r)/r$.

 \textbf{Linear.} For $f_\lambda(r) = r/\lambda$,